 Location

-Lat 8° 36' 0" Long 123° 21' 0" Located in Zamboanga del Norte Province on the northern coast of Mindanao on the Zamboanga peninsula, along Dapitan Bay.
-Located 150 miles to the north of Zamboanga,
+Lat 8° 36' 0" Long 123° 21' 0" Located on the Zamboanga peninsula, along Dapitan Bay in Zamboanga del Norte Province the northern coast of Mindanao.
+Located 150 miles to the north of Zamboang.

 Construction

-President Manuel L. Quezon authorized the construction of Dipolog Airport in 1936.
-A 500m macadam runway was completed in 1937 with then-Vice President Sergio Osmeña inaugurating the airport onboard a Douglas DC-2 of the Philippine Army Air Corps (PAAC).
-The original terminal was made of composite wood material located at the northern side of the runway near the Philippine Constabulary Camp, now Camp Hamac in Sicayab.
+Governor Matias Castillon Ranillo, who presented the idea for an airport at Dipolog.
+In 1936, President Manuel L. Quezon authorized the construction.
+By 1937, a single runway 500m in length surfaced with macadam was completed.
+Vice President Sergio Osmeña inauguratied the airport aboard a Philippine Army Air Corps (PAAC) Douglas DC-2.
+The original terminal was made of composite wood material at the northern side of the runway near the Philippine Constabulary Camp, today Camp Hamac in Sicayab.

 Japanese Usage

-Occupied by the Japanese and used until early 1945.
+Occupied by the Japanese during 1942 until early 1945.
+During December 1942, Governor Matias Castillon Ranillo was appointed by Fertig as provincial military governor.
 During late 1944, the airfield was attacked by American aircraft and largely neutralized.

 Liberation